AdobeDocs/experience-manager-65.en/help/assets/image-profiles.md

 You have two image cropping options to choose from and an option for automating the creation of color and image swatches.

+>[!IMPORTANT]
+>
+>Be aware the each Smart Crop generation that you create requires additional processing.
+For example, adding more than five Smart Crop aspect ratios can result in a slow asset ingestion rate.
+It may also cause an increased load on systems.
+Because you can apply Smart Crop at the folder level, Adobe recommends that you use it on folders *only* where it is needed.

 <table>
  <tbody>
   <tr>